 Here are some videos I followed along with.
 You can do the same.
 Or not.
 Your choice.

-8. follow these instructionsĀ to update the right software and load it on the phone
+- follow these instructions to update the right software and load it on the phone

 After 24 hours of intensive research (I didn’t start out knowing what anything in the previous paragraph meant) I almost didn’t believe it when the phone booted into Ubuntu and everything worked.
 By coincidence, the cable for charging while connecting the phone to an external monitor (this Cable Matters SlimPort-to-HDMI-plus-microUSB on Amazon) happened to arrive at the same time.